ozun215/shim-review-1/README.md

 -------------------------------------------------------------------------------
 Gooroom Platform Forum (www.gooroom.kr).

 Gooroom platforms are being developed in consideration of cloud-web-based work environments that perform all tasks on a secure browser.
-Cloud-Web-based work environments store all data in cloud storage and work by utilizing the web-based application services provided by the cloud instead of the applications that were previously installed and running on user terminals.
+Cloud-web-based work environments store all data in cloud storage and work by utilizing the web-based application services provided by the cloud instead of the applications that were previously installed and running on user terminals.

 Gooroom platform consists of Gooroom OS, Gooroom browser, Gooroom security technology, and Gooroom central management System